Modernism’s Hauntological Architecture: A View from South Africa

-For Kilalea, then, Ponte Tower moves from being a nostalgic site of “luxurious” promise, to one involved in an autobiographical narrative of disillusionment—bildung figured as symbolic rather than socially or politically produced “deprivation” or ruin—before emerging, finally, as an allegorical site anchoring a more general imaginative malaise.
+For Kilalea, then, Ponte Tower moves from being a nostalgic site of “luxurious” promise, to one involved in an autobiographical narrative of disillusionment—bildung figured as personally symbolic rather than socially or politically produced “deprivation” or ruin—before emerging, finally, as an allegorical site anchoring a more general, and national, imaginative malaise.

 Ponte Tower thus becomes the location from which the decidedly modern gaze of the urban flaneur gives way to a postmodern—or perhaps postcolonial—rhetoric of disrepair, anxiety, and suspicion:

 Rumors circulated about what went on inside it.
 The hole, we heard, had become a giant garbage bin.
 Its contents rose five stories high.
 It contained drug debris, mattress coils and dead bodies, because Ponte a popular suicide spot.
 (Kilalea, “On the Most Dangerous Building”)